Q. Are there good coin-laundries out there?

 Q. You deal with a lot of buyers.
 Have you recognized any recurring characteristics relative to successful speculators as compared to successful investors?

 A. Successful speculators seem always to know two things: a very good idea of what they are going to do to improve the business, together with a reasonably accurate approximation of what it will cost.
-Successful investors, on the other hand, seem never to wear rose colored glasses.
+Successful investors, on the other hand, seem never to wear rose colored glasses – that is: they are always (and wisely) alert to risk.
+In fact, the primary reason people lose money in business ventures is that they fail to identify and/or properly evaluate risk.
+In fact, some good folk would rather forge ahead with a six or seven figure coin-laundry venture without first paying my very modest fee for a professional analysis of the risks associated with the place.

 Q. What do you mean by “risk analysis”?

-A. I mean discovering and evaluating where you might stand to lose – and for that you need an experienced guide.
+A. I mean discovering and evaluating where you stand to lose – and unless you are very familiar with the business you intend to buy, you need an experienced guide.

 Q. Do you offer legal representation for the purchasers of other types of business?

-A. Yes, I do – provided the business is located in N.Y.
-State.
+A. Yes, I do.
 Please contact my office for details – and please ask for an explanation as to how you can keep your legal fees to a minimum.
-A note to my readers: Of course, many of the points I make throughout this site are applicable to not only coin-laundries, but to small business ventures in general.
+Of course, many of the points I make throughout this site are applicable to not only coin-laundries, but to small business ventures in general.
 My motive is not solely to obtain clients for myself, but also to give back a little by offering some basics that are calculated to discourage credulity in business.
 Too many people incur considerable financial harm through business ventures gone bad.
 Such losses lead to lifestyle downgrades which can erode relationships, be disruptive of family life, and even serve as a precursor to divorce In almost every instance of failure, the cause can be summed up in one sentence: Failure to correctly identify and evaluate the risks.

 In any event: If I have helped you, or if you have found something that is of interest to you – and especially if you feel that it may be of interest to others, I encourage you to “link”.
 Be it a forum, your blog, or your site, please publish a “link” to this site.